 Edinburgh For Under Fives: Top family tips for January

-Written by parents and carers, Edinburgh for Under Fives (EFUF) is a popular, family-friendly guidebook covering Edinburgh, the Lothians and Fife.
+Written by parents and carers, Edinburgh for Under Fives (EFUF) is a popular guidebook for families covering Edinburgh, the Lothians and Fife.

 [Picture: Clear Photography]

 Packed full of ideas for things to do, days out, places to eat and places to shop with your wee ones, EFUF contains more than 1,000 listings to inspire you to get out and about with your child.

 Every month on WOW247, the local experts at EFUF blog about family-friendly attractions, events, cafés and days out in Edinburgh and beyond in an essential new feature for parents.
 Without further ado, EFUF editor Cathy Tingle shares her top tips for January.